 I’ve encountered Henry Z. only once or twice since.
 In early 2005 on a visit to Steinway Hall, I was there on the wrong day of the week to catch him in, but I did see a lovely, wide poster of a Steinway keyboard, with the title, “Happy 88th, Henry Z.”In the Fall of 2005 I expanded this web page.
 Soon thereafter I called Henry Z and invited him to have a look, which he did (via printout).
 The result is this voicemail message, which captures this lovely man better than any written words can.

-I saw Henry Z one more time, in the fall of 2006.
+I saw Henry Z again in the fall of 2006.
 He graciously took me and a friend on a tour of Steinway Hall and shared its wonders as if for the first time rather than the millionth time.
 On the wall there is a Steinway family tree.
 It starts at left in the mid 1800s with one family, and as time marches on into the 1970s, you can see that there are many descendents.
-I ran my finger down the long list of descendants at the peak, around 1972 when he sold Steinway to CBS and said, "My.
-This must be why you had to sell to CBS."
+I ran my finger down the long list of descendants at the peak, around 1972 when he sold Steinway to CBS and said, “My.
+This must be why you had to sell to CBS.”
 Henry Z chuckled.
-"In a nutshell."
+“In a nutshell.”